RJbalikian/SPRIT-HVSR/sprit/resources/hvsrscripts/Readme.md

 ```bash
 sudo reboot
 ```

 ## Test hvsr script
 Now that you have set up the hvsr function in .bashrc, it should be defined immediately upon boot.

-Log back into your shake via ssh:
+You will have been logged out of the Shake during reboot, so log back into your shake via ssh:

 ```powershell
 ssh myshake@rs.local
 ```

 It will prompt you for your password.

 Use the following script as a test run: